wizardboy2010/Competitions/README.md

-# Projects-and-Competitions
+# Competitions
-All the Competitions or Projects that I have done
+All the Competitions that I have done